 Of course there has to be a natural reason for all this, but how many of us know what that reason is?

 As the sun's angle changes in respect to our planet, towards the end of Summer, its rays need to pass through more of our atmosphere – and thus more of the particles that make up that atmosphere – creating a rosier glow.
 This "rosy glow" is actually composed of infra-red light, and holds the key to the seasons, as plants are able to detect it.
 By doing so, they can determine the time of year by using it as a guide.

-When the correct time has been established and air temperatures call a halt to any possible extra growth then the trees begin extracting any remaining goodness from the leaves and begin absorbing these nutrients back into the trunk to be stored for the following seasons growth, as it would be highly illogical to just throw them away, wouldn't it?
-With the greens and other colors of summer now absorbed all that remains to be seen on the leaf are the colors of the leaf structure itself- the tannins; sometimes red, sometimes yellow and so on.
+When the correct time has been established, and air temperatures call a halt to any possible extra growth, then the trees begin extracting any remaining goodness from the leaves to take it back into their trunk, where it is stored for the following year's growth: in the end, it would be highly illogical to just throw all those nutrients away, wouldn't it?
+With the greens and other colors of Summer now absorbed, all that remains to be seen on the leaf are the colors of the leaf structure itself- the tannins, sometimes red, sometimes yellow and so on.

 The strawberry tree.